How music licensing works for music streaming services?

 Do you need an entertainment lawyer to assist you?

-Look at music licensing experts who have been working in the music industry for a long time.
+Look at music licensing experts who have been working in the music industry for some time.
 You want them to have experience negotiating licensing agreements between streaming services and copyright holders, and know what to look for to make sure that both parties are getting the best deal possible.

 ---